 - three had been hospitalized in psychiatric units during childhood

-- three had histories of grand mal seizures and abnormal EEGs ( the term EEG stands for electrencephalogram which is a procedure that measures the electrical activity in the brain).
+- three had histories of grand mal seizures and abnormal EEGs ( the term EEG stands for electroencephalogram, which is a procedure that measures the electrical activity in the brain).

-- one was macrocephalic (the term ‘macrocephalic’ refers to a condition that results in the affected individual developing an abnormally large region of the brain called the cranium) and had an abnormal EEG
+- one was macrocephalic (the word ‘macrocephalic’ refers to a condition that results in the affected individual developing an abnormally large cranium) and had an abnormal EEG

 - three had histories of ‘losing contact with reality’